 New Market is a tiny town located in the state of Maryland.
 With a population of 738 people and two constituent neighborhoods, New Market is the 241st largest community in Maryland.
-Much of the housing stock in New Market was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local New Market economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in New Market, where the median household income is $125,250.00.
+New Market has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in New Market, where the median household income is $146,964.00.

 Housing costs in New Market are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Maryland.

-New Market is a decidedly white-collar town, with fully 87.20% of the workforce employed in white-collar jobs, well above the national average.
+New Market is a decidedly white-collar town, with fully 90.93% of the workforce employed in white-collar jobs, well above the national average.
 Overall, New Market is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in New Market who work in management occupations (20.24%), sales jobs (10.57%), and office and administrative support (9.23%).
+There are especially a lot of people living in New Market who work in management occupations (20.05%), office and administrative support (11.37%), and sales jobs (10.22%).

 Of important note, New Market is also a town of artists.
 New Market has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape New Market’s character.

 Telecommuters are a relatively large percentage of the workforce: 7.93% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.